 Taking Money Out of the 529

-However, should you fall on hard times and need to withdraw the funds for an alternative purpose, there will be high costs.
-First, you will have to pay all of the regular taxes that you avoided by using the 529.
-Second, there is a 10% penalty accessed on top of the regular taxes.
-Therefore, you should avoid non-educational withdrawals from the 529 unless it is absolutely necessary.
+However, should you fall on hard times and need to withdraw the funds for an alternate purpose, the cost can be high.
+You will have to pay taxes on any earnings you withdraw.
+The IRS also tacks on an additional 10% penalty.
+Therefore, you should avoid non-educational withdrawals from the 529 plan unless it is absolutely necessary.

 What questions should I be asking?

-If you are considering a 529 plan, the SEC has put together a great list of questions to consider.
+If you are contemplating a 529 plan, the SEC has put together a great list of questions to consider.
 Among the most important:

 - Is the plan available directly from the state or plan sponsor?